Truth Is Currency

-Truth Is Currency is the debut studio album by Rev Theory, who were at the time known as Revelation Theory, released in 2005.
+Truth Is Currency is the debut studio album by the American rock band Rev Theory, who were at the time known as Revelation Theory, released in 2005.
 It was their first major label album.
 Julien Jørgensen, one of the bands founding members and guitarist started the Truth is Currency Letters 'Melancholy Missives' in June 2019 to honour the legacy, the blogcast acts as a narrative to past Revelation Theory tunes as well as features nü music and art.

 Track listing

 All songs written by Julien Jørgensen, except for where noted.